popsolutions/openventilator/02_FlowDriver/WoodenBellows/Instructions.md

 - 4x Wood screws 12x4 or 15x4 mm.
 Make sure to have a drill that fits the core part, e.g. 2.5 mm.

-- 4x Carriage bolt M4 or M5, 40 to 50 mm long with fitting nut; OR alternatively 4x weft nut (M4 preferred) and 4x 35 mm fitting bolt.
+- 4x Carriage bolt M4 or M5, 60 mm long with fitting nut (the previously indicated alternative using a weft nut leaks too much.

 - A plastic hosetail (fitting your hose size) with a thread diameter of less than 22 mm (13/16"?).
 It may be an angled hosetail, depending on how you want to place the bellows.